Skip to main content

 Warnings

-Acute Serious Liver Injury has been observed when using Elevidys.
-Before using this medicine liver function test should be performed, then monitor liver function (clinical exam, GGT, and total bilirubin) weekly for the first 3 months following Elevidys infusion.
+Acute serious liver injury has been observed when using Elevidys.
+Before using this medicine, a liver function test should be performed.
+Then, liver function (clinical exam, GGT, and total bilirubin) should be monitored weekly for the first three months following Elevidys infusion.

-Immune-mediated Myositis (an immune response affecting muscles).
-Patients should contact their healthcare provider immediately if they experience any unexplained increased muscle pain, tenderness, or weakness, including swallowing difficulty, difficulty breathing or a weak voice, as these may be symptoms of myositis.
+Immune-mediated myositis (an immune response affecting muscles).
+Patients should contact their healthcare provider immediately if they experience any unexplained increased muscle pain, tenderness, or weakness, including difficulty swallowing, difficulty breathing, or a weak voice, as these may be myositis symptoms.

 How will I receive Elevidys?